alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 # Scope

-This Technical Recommendation does not redefine NMOS APIs or resource models; it specifies additional and/or overriding control-plane security requirements for the NMOS interfaces a Node exposes and consumes, as defined by the applicable AMWA NMOS specifications.
+This specification does not redefine NMOS APIs or resource models; it specifies additional and/or overriding control-plane security requirements for the NMOS interfaces a Node exposes and consumes, as defined by the applicable AMWA NMOS specifications.

-This Technical Recommendation is based on AMWA IS-10 and AMWA BCP-003-01.
-Where any requirement in this Technical Recommendation conflicts with a requirement in AMWA IS-10 or AMWA BCP-003-01, the requirement in this Technical Recommendation shall take precedence for any implementation claiming compliance with this Technical Recommendation.
+This specification is based on AMWA IS-10 and AMWA BCP-003-01.
+Where any requirement in this specification conflicts with a requirement in AMWA IS-10 or AMWA BCP-003-01, the requirement in this specification MUST take precedence for any implementation claiming compliance with this specification.

-A newly manufactured device shall implement the default values specified in this Technical Recommendation for all security-relevant configuration options for which defaults are defined.
-The scope of any vendor-specific mechanisms for a device to restore partially or fully the manufactured state is outside the scope of this Technical Recommendation.
+A newly manufactured device MUST implement the default values specified in this specification for all security-relevant configuration options for which defaults are defined.
+The scope of any vendor-specific mechanisms for a device to restore partially or fully the manufactured state is outside the scope of this specification.

 ## NMOS Node

 ![](images/NMOS-With-Control-Plane-Security.png)

 An NMOS Node comprises multiple Node API endpoints (IS-04) declared in the api.endpoints attribute of the Node’s “node” resource.
 It also comprises a number of control API endpoints (IS-05, IS-08, IS-11, IS-12, IS-14, etc.), as declared in the controls attribute of the Node’s “device” resources.
 Optionally, an NMOS Node exposes some service API endpoints and declares them in the services attribute of the Node’s “node” resource.
-All those endpoints are in the scope of this Technical Recommendation.
+All those endpoints are in the scope of this specification.

-Additionally, an NMOS Node listens to and serves other client accesses from the network that are outside the scope of this Technical Recommendation.
+Additionally, an NMOS Node listens to and serves other client accesses from the network that are outside the scope of this specification.

 An NMOS Node performs client accesses to a number of NMOS Registry’s Registration API endpoints and IS-10 OAuth 2.0 endpoints.
-Accesses to those endpoints are in the scope of this Technical Recommendation.
+Accesses to those endpoints are in the scope of this specification.

-Additionally, an NMOS Node performs other client accesses to network services that are outside the scope of this Technical Recommendation.
+Additionally, an NMOS Node performs other client accesses to network services that are outside the scope of this specification.

 Note: Accesses from/to IS-05 transport streams (RTP, MQTT, WebSocket, etc.) are outside the scope of this specification which focuses on the standard NMOS TCP/IP based control plane, excluding transport streams that are covered in IS-05 or BCP-007 transport specific documents.

 Note: Accesses to / from DHCP, PTP, NTP, DNS, mDNS services are not covered by this document.
-Similarly, 802.1x protection of the Ethernet access is outside the scope of this Technical Recommendation.
+Similarly, 802.1x protection of the Ethernet access is outside the scope of this specification.

 ## NMOS Registry

-The IS-04 Registration API shall not require the NMOS Nodes to use OAuth 2.0 authorizations.
-The IS-04 Registration API shall be secured using TLS with server authentication or mutual client-server authentication.
+The IS-04 Registration API MUST not require the NMOS Nodes to use OAuth 2.0 authorizations.
+The IS-04 Registration API MUST be secured using TLS with server authentication or mutual client-server authentication.

-- api_auth of the Registry DNS-SD record shall be false.
+- `api_auth` of the Registry DNS-SD record MUST be false.

 ## Peer to Peer Mode

-A Node operating in peer-to-peer mode (without an NMOS Registry) broadcasts its Node API information through mDNS which is not encrypted, providing an “Unrestricted Read Only” access to the broadcast information. mDNS payload content is out of scope of the Technical Recommendation.
+A Node operating in peer-to-peer mode (without an NMOS Registry) broadcasts its Node API information through mDNS which is not encrypted, providing an “Unrestricted Read Only” access to the broadcast information. mDNS payload content is out of scope of this specification.
 The Node’s Node API follows the regular Node Access Policy (NAP).

-A device shall provide a configuration option to turn off peer-to-peer mode to prevent any use of mDNS for strict customer security policies.
+A device MUST provide a configuration option to turn off peer-to-peer mode to prevent any use of mDNS for strict customer security policies.

 # TLS Communications and Cipher Suites

-A device shall comply with this Technical Recommendation.
-This Technical Recommendation is based on AMWA BCP-003-01 for secure communications; where requirements differ, this Technical Recommendation is authoritative.
+A device MUST comply with this specification.
+This specification is based on AMWA BCP-003-01 for secure communications; where requirements differ, this specification is authoritative.
 The following additional requirements apply:

-Implementations should support TLS 1.3 (RFC 8446) and shall support TLS 1.2 (RFC 5246).
-While TLS v1.2 is supported for backward compatibility, implementations should prefer TLS v1.3 for enhanced security.
+Implementations SHOULD support TLS 1.3 (RFC 8446) and MUST support TLS 1.2 (RFC 5246).
+While TLS v1.2 is supported for backward compatibility, implementations SHOULD prefer TLS v1.3 for enhanced security.
+`

-All TLS connections shall use cipher suites that provide Perfect Forward Secrecy (PFS), such as those based on ECDHE or DHE.
-A device shall support the ephemeral key exchange groups 25519 and secp256r1 and should support secp521r1 and 448.
+All TLS connections MUST use cipher suites that provide Perfect Forward Secrecy (PFS), such as those based on ECDHE or DHE.
+A device MUST support the ephemeral key exchange groups `25519` and `secp256r1` and SHOULD support `secp521r1` and `448`.

-Note: The cipher suite naming in this section follows the universal IANA/RFC nomenclature (e.g. TLS_AES_128_GCM_SHA256), which corresponds to the suites defined in AMWA BCP-003-01.
-The curve names (e.g. 25519, 448) follow the nomenclature used in VSF TR-10-13 (PEP) and correspond to the X25519 and X448 groups in universal TLS nomenclature.
+Note: The cipher suite naming in this section follows the universal IANA/RFC nomenclature (e.g. `TLS_AES_128_GCM_SHA256`), which corresponds to the suites defined in AMWA BCP-003-01.
+The curve names (e.g. `25519`, `448`) follow the nomenclature used in VSF TR-10-13 (PEP) and correspond to the `X25519` and `X448` groups in universal TLS nomenclature.

-For TLS v1.2, a device shall support the cipher suite TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 and should support TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256, TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384, TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384, TLS_DHE_RSA_WITH_AES_128_GCM_SHA256, TLS_DHE_RSA_WITH_AES_256_GCM_SHA384.
-A device may support the TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256 and TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256 cipher suites.
+For TLS v1.2, a device MUST support the cipher suite `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256` and SHOULD support `TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256`, `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384`, `TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384`, `TLS_DHE_RSA_WITH_AES_128_GCM_SHA256`, `TLS_DHE_RSA_WITH_AES_256_GCM_SHA384`.
+A device MAY support the `TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256` and `TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256` cipher suites.

-A device may support the TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256, TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256, TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384, TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384, TLS_DHE_RSA_WITH_AES_128_CBC_SHA256, TLS_DHE_RSA_WITH_AES_256_CBC_SHA256 cipher suites when required due to constrained-device performance or capability limitations.
-A CBC-mode cipher suite should not be used unless the encrypt_then_mac extension is successfully negotiated.
+A device MAY support the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256`, `TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256`, `TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384`, `TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384`, `TLS_DHE_RSA_WITH_AES_128_CBC_SHA256`, `TLS_DHE_RSA_WITH_AES_256_CBC_SHA256` cipher suites when required due to constrained-device performance or capability limitations.
+A CBC-mode cipher suite SHOULD not be used unless the encrypt_then_mac extension is successfully negotiated.

-For TLS v1.3, a device shall support the cipher suite TLS_AES_128_GCM_SHA256 and should support TLS_AES_256_GCM_SHA384 and TLS_AES_128_CCM_SHA256.
-A device may support the TLS_CHACHA20_POLY1305_SHA256 cipher suite.
+For TLS v1.3, a device MUST support the cipher suite `TLS_AES_128_GCM_SHA256` and SHOULD support `TLS_AES_256_GCM_SHA384` and `TLS_AES_128_CCM_SHA256`.
+A device MAY support the `TLS_CHACHA20_POLY1305_SHA256` cipher suite.

 For state-of-the-art security, the use of GCM-based suites or TLS v1.3 is strongly recommended.

-Only the cipher suites and key exchange groups listed as "shall", "should", or "may" in this section shall be used.
+Only the cipher suites and key exchange groups listed as "MUST", "SHOULD", or "MAY" in this section MUST be used.
 All other cipher suites are prohibited.

 # Registry Access Policy (RAP)

 An NMOS Registry operates in one of the following policies regarding access to the Registration of resources.
-All the NMOS registry accessible by an NMOS Node shall use the same access policy.
+All the NMOS registry accessible by an NMOS Node MUST use the same access policy.

 ## Unrestricted Registration

 An NMOS Registry configured with that policy grants registration access to anyone.

-If the api_proto parameter of the Registry DNS-SD record is “http”, the IS-04 Registration API is not protected by TLS.
+If the `api_proto` parameter of the Registry DNS-SD record is “http”, the IS-04 Registration API is not protected by TLS.

-If the api_proto parameter of the Registry DNS-SD record is “https”, the IS-04 Registration API is protected by TLS and a device shall authenticate the Registry using TLS server authentication.
+If the `api_proto` parameter of the Registry DNS-SD record is “https”, the IS-04 Registration API is protected by TLS and a device MUST authenticate the Registry using TLS server authentication.

 Shall be supported by all compliant devices.

 ## Restricted Registration

 An NMOS Registry configured with that policy grants registration access to those presenting a client certificate authorized for registration.
-A device and a Registry shall authenticate each other using TLS mutual authentication.
+A device and a Registry MUST authenticate each other using TLS mutual authentication.

-- api_proto of the Registry DNS-SD record shall be “https”
+- `api_proto` of the Registry DNS-SD record MUST be “https”

 Shall be supported by all compliant devices.

 # Node Access Policy (NAP)

 An NMOS Node operates in one of the following policies regarding access to the Node’s resources and states.
-A device shall allow an administrator to configure the device to use one of the following policies, which default to “Unrestricted Read Write”.
+A device MUST allow an administrator to configure the device to use one of the following policies, which default to “Unrestricted Read Write”.
 The policy applies to all incoming accesses to the Node’s endpoints and to all outbound client accesses performed by the Node.

 ## Unrestricted Read Write

-A device configured with that policy explicitly indicates that it is not compliant with this Technical Recommendation.
-In that specific case, the protocol is HTTP without TLS, and the device shall not claim compliance with this Technical Recommendation while so configured.
+A device configured with that policy explicitly indicates that it is not compliant with this specification.
+In that specific case, the protocol is HTTP without TLS, and the device MUST not claim compliance with this specification while so configured.

-- Unrestricted read access shall be permitted to all clients.
+- Unrestricted read access MUST be permitted to all clients.

-- Unrestricted write access shall be permitted to all clients.
+- Unrestricted write access MUST be permitted to all clients.

 The Node's endpoints protocol and services href attribute indicates HTTP and the authorization attribute is false.
 The Device's control endpoints href attribute indicates HTTP and the authorization attribute is false.

 ## Unrestricted Read Only

 A device configured with that policy grants read only access to anyone, but requires authorization for write access (accesses with side effects on the device state).
-This mode of operation is not allowed when OAuth 2.0 authorizations are used, in which case even read access shall be explicitly provided by the OAuth 2.0 authorizations.
+This mode of operation is not allowed when OAuth 2.0 authorizations are used, in which case even read access MUST be explicitly provided by the OAuth 2.0 authorizations.

-- Unrestricted read access shall be permitted to all clients.
+- Unrestricted read access MUST be permitted to all clients.

-- Restricted write access shall be enforced by the NMOS Node in accordance with the configured RAAM policy.
+- Restricted write access MUST be enforced by the NMOS Node in accordance with the configured RAAM policy.

 The Node's endpoints protocol and services href attribute indicates HTTPS and the authorization attribute is set according to RAAM.
 The Device's control endpoints href attribute indicates HTTPS and the authorization attribute is set according to RAAM.

 ## Restricted Read Write

 A device configured with that policy grants read and write access to only those having the proper authorization.
-This mode of operation shall be supported by all devices. conforming to this specification.
+This mode of operation MUST be supported by all devices. conforming to this specification.

-- Restricted read access shall be enforced by the NMOS Node in accordance with the configured RAAM policy.
+- Restricted read access MUST be enforced by the NMOS Node in accordance with the configured RAAM policy.

-- Restricted write access shall be enforced by the NMOS Node in accordance with the configured RAAM policy.
+- Restricted write access MUST be enforced by the NMOS Node in accordance with the configured RAAM policy.

 The Node's endpoints protocol and services href attribute indicates HTTPS and the authorization attribute is set according to RAAM.
 The Device's control endpoints href attribute indicates HTTPS and the authorization attribute is set according to RAAM.